 B: Buzzwords – Keywords

 When writing your cover letter, you want to seem knowledgeable about the job for which you are applying.
 The best way to achieve this is to learn and incorporate job-specific buzzwords, known as keywords.
 Incorporate buzzwords into your cover letter by showing examples of how you use them in your teaching.
 Each sentence does not need to contain a buzzword; use them where appropriate and make certain that they are used properly and in context.

 C: Consistency is Key

 There needs to be uniformity.
 This will also help ensure that your documents will stay together and attract the employer’s eye.
 Furthermore, it demonstrates your keen eye for detail and ability to remain consistent.
-Some cover letter writing tips for teachers or other educators may come and go, this one will always remain as vital.
+Some cover letter writing tips for teachers or other educators may come and go; this will always remain vital.

 D: Discuss Past Positions

 Think of your past positions not simply as jobs but learning experiences that helped you blossom into the person you are today.
 Provide a brief list of relevant jobs you have done and briefly discuss which skills you have developed as a result.
 Even though you may not be able to think of many technical skills, you have probably learned how to communicate, work with others, solve problems, etc. These are all relevant to your new position, regardless of what it is you are applying for.

 If space permits and you have a clear idea of your goals, devote a few sentences or a paragraph to them.
 An example may include “Providing a solid education for all students” if you are a teacher.

 If you apply for an administrator position, you may state, “My goal is to embrace and promote the school district’s philosophy and vision.”
 You may also include your goals as an opener to your concluding paragraph.
 If you are a new teacher writing a cover letter, you will have to consider what to include.